Acheron: Part I: Critical reception

 Ron Hogan of Den of Geek gave the episode 3.5 out of 5 stars, writing that "there are a lot of positives", but added that "after the heights of the previous season's COVID episodes, there's a slight let-down".
 He also praised the performance of Jeffrey Dean Morgan and Negan's redemption arc, but criticized the character direction Maggie was heading in.
 Matt Fowler of IGN gave the episode a 5 out of 10, writing: "During a final stretch when things need to heat up, the show feels like it's cooling down.
 That doesn't mean exciting things aren't waiting in the wings, but the various parts of this particular episode did not make for a promising premiere."

 Several critics mentioned that splitting the season premiere into two parts felt unnecessary.
+Writing for Filmspeak, Zach Marsh gave the episode a C+ rating, writing that: "Aside from feeling very much like half an episode, with the needle of its story not advancing very far forward and a cliffhanger ending, also feels like a significant step down from some of the highs 'The Walking Dead' reached with recent entries."
 Writing for Forbes, Erik Kain, reviewing both "Acheron: Part I" and "Acheron: Part II" together, called it "a strong season premiere", but felt that it would have been better if the two episodes aired together instead of a week apart.
-Writing for Filmspeak, Zach Marsh rated the episode as a C+, writing that the episode "aside from feeling very much like half an episode, with the needle of its story not advancing very far forward and a cliffhanger ending, also feels like a significant step down from some of the highs 'The Walking Dead' reached with recent entries".